paulm17/raikou/README.md

 Mantine 6 with CSS-in-JS allowed for styles to be adjacent to the component it was styling.
 However with Mantine 7 styling has switched to CSS Modules.
 Many in the industry see CSS Modules as a step backwards and I (the fork author) share this sentiment.
 Therefore forking the project to support tailwind was the obvious choice.

-The project was conceived with these 3 long-term goals:
+The project was conceived with these 4 long-term goals:

 1. To allow for components to behave as server components.
 (TBD, waiting for vercel to fully flesh this out)
 2. To ensure proper tree-shaking for components and purging of unused css.
 (TBD, waiting for vercel to resolve the client bundle to be tree-shakable)
 3. To switch the theme from react context (state) to the tailwind theme.
 Thereby negating the need to keep the color mode (light/dark) and text direction (left/right) in state.
-Both of these to be kept in a cookie.
+Both of these to be kept in a cookie or read from theme / server setting.
 Thereby allowing some components to be server based.
 (TBD, waiting for the new lightningCSS supported tailwind)
 4. When using the ClassNames api, to ensure that there were no clashes between the bootstrap CSS of the component and tailwind styles provided.
 This has been made possible with tailwind bootstrapping the styles via a plugin architecture.
 See for <a href="https://tailwindcss.com/docs/plugins#css-in-js-syntax">more information</a>.

 ## Project Caveats